Program. Day 2

 This is a technical break intended to allow participants to conveniently move between halls.

-Ukraine’s media landscape 2030: scenarios after victory / “Donetsk” Hall
+Ukraine’s media landscape 2030: scenarios / “Donetsk” Hall

 The full-scale invasion has fundamentally changed Ukraine’s media landscape, making it more adapted to operating under wartime conditions.
 A significant part of these changes is irreversible, and Ukraine’s media environment will not return to its pre-war state even after the war ends.